CN: suicidal ideation, cannabis use

 Compare that to a few weeks ago when I was having a pretty bad day.
 The Wellness Center didn’t seem to be cheering me up.
 I made plans later that night to drive in traffic to go to an open mic and boom, I did just that.
 The drive back home was an hour less than the drive to my sanctuary, the thirty minute drive helped me process all what I was feeling.
 I thought about my bad day, and strangely, a smile formed on my face.

 If somebody asked me what I accomplished that day, I would tell them, “I had a bad day, but at least I had a day.”
-To be quite honest, having a bad day is better than giving up, any day of the week.
+To be quite honest, having a bad day is better than giving up for me, any day of the week.

 Edited by Eve Moreno